 Michael Lane Bruner

-Bruner’s books investigate national identity construction, the historical relationship between capitalism and republicanism, the transition from Soviet Marxism to Russian oligarchic capitalism, effective resistance in repressive political regimes, and unconscious forms of persuasion.
-His award-winning essays, published under “M. Lane Bruner,” regularly appear in leading communication journals such as Rhetoric and Public Affairs, Quarterly Journal of Speech, Discourse and Society, Argumentation, and Text and Performance Quarterly.
+Bruner’s research investigates a range of subjects related to persuasion and politics, including books on topics such as national identity construction, effective resistance in repressive political regimes, forms of unconscious persuasion, and the relationship between economic and political practices.
+Bruner’s essays, published under “M. Lane Bruner,” regularly appear in leading communication journals such as Rhetoric and Public Affairs, Argumentation, Quarterly Journal of Speech, and Philosophy and Rhetoric.

 - Ph.D., Rhetorical Studies and Critical Theory, University of Washington